-He makes his home in New York City, where his wife is the publisher of Workman Publishing, his daughter the history editor of Time magazine, and his son a talent manager and producer at Underground Films.
-John serves on the New York New York board of SagAftra, on the Unions' national TV/Theatrical negotiating committee.
+John was a series regular on ABC's Birdland, and is a star of Tig Notaro's Amazon Prime series, One Mississippi, streaming on Amazon Prime- He has guest starred and had recurring parts on many TV series in including at present Law and Order : SVU.
+He received a Emmy Award for his contributions to mini series " Separate But Equal" with Sidney Poitier.
+And a Boston Society of Film Critics award for Best Ensemble cast in United 93.
+He makes his home in New York City, where his wife, Susan Bolotin is the publisher and Editor and Chief of Workman Publishing, his daughter a senior editor at Time Magazine and his son Noah Rothman is a manager and producer at Underground Films.
+John serves on the national board of SagAftra and on its TV/Theatrical negotiating committee.
 He is a lifetime member of The Actors Studio, Ensemble Studio Theater, and The Actors Center.
 He is also currently running the Mentor Program for Yale School of Drama.